Theme: Thinking Biblically

 Thursday and Friday, January 22-23, 2026

 The Life Forum 2026 is hosted by Anglicans For Life and is designed for ministry leaders, lay people, and anyone interested in understanding what Scripture teaches us about the inherent dignity of life.
 This year’s theme is Thinking Biblically about Bioethics.
-This Life Forum will consider how the evolving landscape of secular life ethics collides with Christian morals, and introduce you to a new resource in the Church that can equip you to provide pastoral guidance on the issues that confront people in the pew.
+Life Forum will consider how the evolving landscape of secular life ethics collides with Christian morals, and introduce you to a new resource in the Church that can equip you to provide pastoral guidance on the issues that confront people in the pew.

 Come and experience a renewed sense of awe in God’s creation and leave encouraged that you can truly influence the new frontier of Bioethics in your church.
+If you cannot attend in-person, virtual tickets for both Thursday and Friday events are available.

 Days Until Life Forum